-Streambed Mix (1 part One-Man Boulders, 2 parts 6 in.
-Streambed Cobbles and 2 parts Streambed Sediment) shall be mixed at the rock pit or on-site per the ratios stipulated in the Plans and as directed by the Engineer.
+Streambed Mix (1 part 6 in.
+Streambed Cobbles, 3 parts Streambed Sediment) shall be mixed at the rock pit or on-site per the ratios stipulated in the Contract Plans and as directed by the Engineer.
 Place Streambed Mix in the stream channel and culvert as profiled and detailed in the Plans.
-Compact and water until firm and stable in 12-inch maximum lifts.
-Additional Streambed Sediment shall be placed on top of the Streambed Mix to provide stability to the streambed mix and be placed in area of voids and watered to create a uniform, nonporous bed.
-One-Man boulders may be placed individually with the remaining streambed mix placed around boulders.
-Larger rocks of the streambed mix shall be placed towards the outside of the culvert and stream channel to retain the stream's trapezoidal shape, as directed by the Engineer.
+Compact until firm and stable in 12-inch maximum lifts.
+Additional Streambed Sediment shall be placed on top of the Streambed Mix to provide stability to the streambed mix and be placed in area of voids and watered to create a uniform, non-porous bed.
+Applications of watering and infilling shall be repeated until all visible voids are filled with Streambed Sediment and the surface is sealed.
+This additional Streambed Sediment shall be paid as "Streambed Mix".

 "Streambed Mix" will be measured per Ton.
+The Unit Price "Streambed Mix" includes all work materials and labor to install the Streambed Boulders.
+It is anticipated that approximately 40 two-man boulders will be required on the project.
 The provisions of Section 1-04.6 Variation in Estimated Quantities does not apply to this bid item.